-'I'm Scared': TSA Families Fear Bills Due, Lost Security
+'I'm Scared': TSA Families Fear Falling Behind On Bills, Losing Their Homes

 Mick Devine is with the National Air Traffic Controllers Association in Boston.
 He says the shutdown is forcing controllers to make tough financial decisions and it weighs on them heavily.

-"There is a concern that as this goes on the human factors aspect of the shutdown will take a toll on the psyche and concentration level of our members" he adds that they do the best job that they can each and every day.
+"There is a concern that as this goes on, the human factors aspect of the shutdown will take a toll on the psyche and concentration level of our members," he says.
+He adds that they do the best job that they can each and every day.

-Another concern is that nearly 20 percent of the FAA's 10,000 air traffic controllers are eligible to retire and union leaders say some might do that rather than continue to work during the shutdown.
+Another concern is that nearly 20 percent of the FAA's 10,000 air traffic controllers are eligible to retire, and union leaders say some might do that rather than continue to work during the shutdown.

-There are also concerns that many of the nation's 51,000 TSA employees will eventually quit and find work elsewhere rather than continue to work without pay.
+There also are concerns that many of the nation's 51,000 TSA employees will eventually quit and find work elsewhere rather than continue to work without pay.
 Already, a greater number than usual are calling in sick.

 And only some FAA safety inspectors are working.